wylli-wylli/case_studies-Kaggle/README.md

 # Forest Fires in Brazil
-Number of forest fires reported in Brazil by State - Kaggle library related studies: Numpy, Pandas, Seaborn and Matplotlib
+Number of forest fires reported in Brazil by State - Kaggle.
+Library related studies: Numpy, Pandas, Seaborn and Matplotlib